-Our system has noticed that you are based in United States, but that the current country setting is Iraq.
+Our system has noticed that you are based in United States, but the current country setting is Brazil.
 Do you still want to change your country?

 Healing with Cold Plasma

 There is new hope for patients with chronic, poorly healing wounds: cold plasma destroys bacteria and stimulates the body’s self-healing powers.
 Scientists from Greifswald in Germany have developed a new wound dressing based on WACKER silicones that creates high-energy gas directly on the damaged skin.

 A blue gas shimmers over damaged skin – with an unusual effect.
 It causes even chronic wounds to close up within just a few weeks.
 “Cold plasma can heal,” says Dr. Carsten Mahrenholz, a chemist at the Leibniz Institute for Plasma Science and Technology (INP) in Greifswald and one of the founders of the startup company Coldplasmatech.
 This cold plasma forms, for example, when a gas passes through strong electric fields – the electrons are dissociated from the molecules and the gas becomes electrically conductive and glows blue.

 “Among other things, plasma emits ions, UV radiation and radicals – a mixture of different active substances,” explains Mahrenholz.
 The Greifswald scientists’ research showed that cold plasma can efficiently kill bacteria.
 It even effectively combats dreaded antibiotic-resistant hospital pathogens.
 It acts by purely physical processes, attacking the microbes’ cell membranes, among other targets.
 This involves several unspecified chemical reactions.
 Their characteristics prevent the pathogenic organisms from building up resistance in the first place – which eventually is the case with targeted antibiotics.

 WACKER CLEAN OPERATIONS